GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 ## Cloud Storage FUSE Mount Flags

-When the Cloud Storage FUSE is initiated, the following flags are passed to the Cloud Storage FUSE binary, and these flags cannot be overwritten by users:
+When the Cloud Storage FUSE is initiated, the following flags are passed to the Cloud Storage FUSE binary, and these flags cannot be overwritten:

 - app-name=gke-gcs-fuse-csi
 - temp-dir=/gcsfuse-tmp/.volumes/{volume-name}/temp-dir